When Your Cat Gets the “Midnight Crazies”

 It’s 1 a.m. and you’re jolted awake by the sound of a trash can lid hitting the floor.
-You shuffle into your kitchen and there’s your cat perched on the kitchen counter – you swear she’s grinning at you.
-She lets out a howl, leaps to the floor, runs sideways, leaps into the air, and pounces on nothing with all her might.
+You shuffle into your kitchen, and there’s your cat perched on the counter – you swear they’re grinning at you.
+They let out a howl, leap to the floor, run sideways, leap into the air, and pounce on nothing with all their might.
 Your cat has been gripped by the “midnight crazies.”

-The “midnight crazies” is a popular name for a cat’s behavior when she plays and roughhouses in short spurts in the middle of the night.
-The cat may entertain herself with wild activity or jump on your bed and paw at your feet, elbows, hair and face to get you to join in.
+The “midnight crazies” is a popular name for a cat’s behavior when they play and roughhouse in short spurts in the middle of the night.
+The cat may entertain themselves with wild activity or jump on your bed and paw at your feet, elbows, hair, and face to get you to join in.

 What motivates a cat to such boisterous and disruptive behavior?
 One theory is that the cat is simply practicing hunting methods, fighting maneuvers, and escape techniques.

 “Cats in the wild are active at times when rodents come out, typically after dark,” says Sandy Myers, an animal behavior consultant with Narnia Pet Behavior Clinic in Naperville, Ill.
-“A cat naturally wants to spend her evenings hunting and playing predator games, even if she is a well-fed house pet.”
+“A cat naturally wants to spend their evenings hunting and playing predator games, even if they are a well-fed house pet.”

 Another theory is that house cats become active at night simply because they aren’t getting enough play and exercise during the day.

 Late-night activity is especially common in young cats with a lot of energy to spare, and in new kittens who simply do not know any better.
-“The kitten may have never lived with a human family before and not know that she is expected to sleep through the night,” Myers says.
-“She may also feel a little unsure of her new human family and be uncomfortable about living in unfamiliar surroundings.”
+“The kitten may have never lived with a human family before and not know that they are expected to sleep through the night,” Myers says.
+“They may also feel a little unsure of their new human family and be uncomfortable about living in unfamiliar surroundings.”

 Here are some suggestions for coping with a nocturnally active cat.